dymaczew/microservices-workshop/Deploying microservice for database integration.md

 1. Open the file [Application.java](https://github.com/dymaczew/cloudnative-micro-inventory-dymaczew/blob/master/src/main/java/inventory/mysql/Application.java).
 You will notice the following lines:
 ![application-source-code](resources/005-application1-source-code.png)

-The lines marked in red are responsible for initiating the Spring Cloud framework in the application, registering the microservice in Eureka registry and enabling circuit breaker (Hysterix)
+The lines marked in red are responsible for initiating the Spring Cloud framework in the application, registering the microservice in Eureka registry and enabling circuit breaker (Hystrix)

 2. Open the configuration file for Spring Cloud framework [here](https://github.com/dymaczew/cloudnative-micro-inventory-dymaczew/blob/master/src/main/resources/application.yml)
 The file contains externalized variables used by the framework - such as location of Eureka service or database to which application should connect.
-The values from the file can be overriden with environment variables at the runtime.
+The values from the file can be overridden with environment variables at the runtime.

 For you convenience application is already compiled and you will use git repository containing app.jar as well as corresponding Dockerfile [here](https://github.com/dymaczew/micro-inventory-docker.git)

+Dockerfile is an instruction for Docker how to build a container image.
+You can view the content of the Dockerfile for the lab [here](https://github.com/dymaczew/micro-inventory-docker/blob/master/Dockerfile)

 ## Deploying Docker container
 To start deploying Docker containers in Bluemix you have to create a namespace in docker registry hosted on Bluemix.
 This namespace will identify your images and containers